StefanPophristic/eyetracking_website/index.md

 Our projects are incremental-decision task and free production task replications of various eye-tracking studies.
 Each is grouped under the name of the original eye-tracking study which it replicates.

 [Learn more](/learnMore/index.html) about these tasks and how they are used to assess the linking hypothesis.

+# Please pardon our appearance!
+This site is still under construction!